JKang025/arb-bet/README.md

 ```

-To use the auto-email functionality, please enter the your login information in a file named credentials.json with the format given in example_credentials.json.
+To use the auto-email functionality, please enter the your login information by creating a file named credentials.json with the format given in example_credentials.json.
 ```
 {"sender_email":"YOUREMAIL@gmail.com", "app_password":"YOURAPPPASSWORD"}
 ```